Amsterdam/signals/docs/application-design.md

 the SIA application.
 The Django application itself keeps track of SIA users and performs the authorization.
 Permission checks are implemented using Django Rest Framework's Permission classes that in turn use normal Django permissions.
-This allows user management through the standard Django admin.
+This allows user management through the standard Django Admin.
 Users that have SIG/ALL but have no corresponding user in the SIA Django application cannot access protected resources.

 Muncipal employees that have access to the Amsterdam IT infrastructure gain SIG/ALL by default after logging in through a central system.
-Othe users that must have access to the application can be managed by the Datapunt Identity Provider.
-The reason to pull uaser management and authorization into the SIA application partially pragmatic; Datapunt does not want to be burdened with the task of user management in SIA (at the time of writing there are about 1000 users).
+Other users that must have access to the application can be managed by the Datapunt Identity Provider.
+The reason to pull user management and authorization into the SIA application partially pragmatic; Datapunt does not want to be burdened with the task of user management in SIA (at the time of writing there are about 1000 users).
 By allowing user management in SIA through the Django Admin